ups-q3/7segment_gpio/README.md

 If display has `:` mark use `colon_pin` and `set_colon_on(bool)` function.
 Pin becomes `HIGH` when turned on.
 Just invert pin if you like to have it `LOW` when on.

 ## Common Anode or Common Cathode
 Each diode on display has two terminals.
 Anode is Positive terminal, Cathode is negative.
 To select your display type use `display_type` config option.
-Default value is 'common_anode', set 'common_cathode' to change it.
+Default value is `common_anode`, set it to `common_cathode` to change it.

 Common Anode displays has Anodes of each digit connected together and exposed as digit pins.
 Cathodes of each segment connected and exposed as segment pins.
-To display one digit we should select the digit by setting HIGH level on digit pit we need.
-To select segments to turn on we set segment pins we need to LOW.
+To display one digit we should select the digit by setting HIGH level on its pin and LOW on all other digits.
+To select segments to turn on we set segment pins we need to LOW and rest segment pins to HIGH.

+Common Cathode display activiation routine works the same but levels are inverted.
+Digit selected by LOW level and serments by HIGH.

 To show different numbers we have to turn them on one by one.

 # Usage Examples